r-karimi/vesicle-picker/README.md

 ## Installation ##
 - Ensure [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.anaconda.com/miniconda/) is installed on your machine.
 - If you wish to run the Segment Anything model on GPU, ensure [CUDA](https://docs.nvidia.com/cuda/) is installed on your machine.
+CUDA is not necessary if you wish to run the model on your machine's CPU.
 - Clone this repository:
 	```
 	git clone https://github.com/r-karimi/vesicle-picker.git